Diegorro98/usbipd-win-wiki/WSL-support.md

 # Building your own USBIP enabled WSL 2 kernel

-Recent versions of Windows running WSL kernel 5.10.60.1 or later already include support for common scenarios like USB-to-serial adapters and flashing embedded development boards.
-If you're trying to do one of these tasks on Ubuntu, you can avoid recompiling the kernel and follow the simplified setup.
-If you require special drivers, you'll need to build your own kernel for WSL 2.
+_Recent versions of Windows running WSL kernel 5.10.60.1 or later already include support for common scenarios like USB-to-serial adapters and flashing embedded development boards.
+If you're trying to do one of these tasks on Ubuntu, you can avoid recompiling the kernel by following the WSL Setup instructions at the top of this page.
+If you require special drivers, you'll need to build your own kernel for WSL 2._

-## Simplified setup

-The WSL kernel includes kernel level support for USBIP, but user space tools are missing.
-As a workaround on Ubuntu, tools from the package repository can be used.
-The kernel version of the tools won't exactly match the version used by WSL, but it still works.
-Similar approaches are likely possible for other Linux distros.

-    sudo apt install linux-tools-5.4.0-77-generic hwdata

-The tools are now installed, but because of the kernel version mismatch they won't be found when the `usbip` command is run.
-Edit `/etc/sudoers` so that root can find the usbip command.

-    sudo visudo

-Add `/usr/lib/linux-tools/5.4.0-77-generic` to the _beginning_ of `secure_path`.
-After editing, the line should look similar to this.

-    Defaults secure_path="/usr/lib/linux-tools/5.4.0-77-generic:/usr/local/sbin:..."

-At this point a service is running on Windows to share USB devices, and the necessary tools are installed in WSL to attach to shared devices.

-## Building a kernel

 Update WSL: